sherwinbahmani/4dfy/README.md

 ```

 ## Tips
 - **Memory Usage**.
 Depending on the text prompt, stage 3 might not fit on a 40/48 GB GPU.
 An easy way to reduce memory usage is to reduce the number of ray samples with system.renderer.num_samples_per_ray=256 or system.renderer.num_samples_per_ray=128.
 Another way is to reduce the rendering resolution for the video model with data.single_view.width_vid=144 and data.single_view.height_vid=80.
+Furthermore, by setting data.single_view.num_frames=8, the number of frames can be reduced.
 - **More motion**.
 To increase the motion, the learning rate for the video model can be increased to system.loss.lambda_sds_video=0.3 or system.loss.lambda_sds_video=0.5.